Projects with NGOs (pilot)

 - the following text should be added (as it is) to every project advert (after your own texts) (please choose the version according to your advert language):

-”NGO project is an independent project course (6 ECTS) for Aalto University School of Business Master’s students only.
+”NGO project is an independent project course (6 ECTS) for Aalto University School of Business Bachelor's or Master’s students only.
 The topic must be approved by the project coordinator who also finds a suitable academic supervisor for the project.
 After this you can register for the course.
 Please read more from the MyCourses page (BIZ-E0110).”

 - Contract type = Part-time / student job